Timesheet: What It Is & How to Manage

 Why use timesheets?

-For firms and freelancers that charge clients by the hour, timesheets record service hours and service details to bill clients and make invoices.
+For businesses that charge clients by the hour, timesheets record service hours and service details to bill clients and make invoices.

-Spotting which task or area suits employees more helps with assigning and delegating the right tasks to the right people, as well as promoting the right people to the right positions.
-Timesheets also reveal shortcomings, which urges you to find solutions for improvements or provide suitable training programs.
+Knowing your employee performance helps with assigning and delegating the right tasks to the right people, as well as promoting the right people to the right positions.

 Data from timesheets may reveal how you can distribute workload and resources for projects more reasonably.
-Concrete numbers may also tell whether a procedure or a project is efficient or not, so you can make suitable changes.
+You can also spot inefficient processes and improve them.

 For shift work

-For shift work that pays based on the hours worked, timesheets include the name, date, start and end time of each shift employees have worked.
+For shift work that pays by the hours worked, timesheets include the name, date, start and end time of each shift an employee has worked.

-Depending on each business, employees use different methods to record their timesheets.
+Depending on each business, employees use different methods to record their work hours.
 They can clock in and out using paper time cards, a biometric time clock, or timesheet software.

 For projects